davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 6. It may ask you for your github credentials again.
 Enter it now -- remember once again to use your "access token" for the password.
 (You should only have to do this once for the initial push, and all subsequent github actions should bypass this step.)

 7. Navigate to your github repository from your browser to make sure that `hwk1.c` exists.
 If so, you have successfully committed your code and pushed to github!
 This is how you will submit all assignments in this course.

+#### VS Code Tips
+By now, you may have noticed how helpful (or irritating) the AI suggested-fixes can be.
+I don't think it's a good way of learning C if they are turned on, because it tries to complete (incorrectly frequently) too much code.
+I would strongly recommend turning this feature off:

+- From the VS Code menu, into `Code > Settings`.
+Then under `Text Editor > Suggestions` which should show you a bunch of options.
+I simply turned mine off by unchecking `Inline Suggest: Enabled`, but you can browse other options to be less aggressive.

+I also found it useful to suppress AI suggestions in your terminal:
+- From the `Code > Settings`, navigate under `Features > Terminal`.
+A bit down you'll see the option `Integrated › Suggest: Enabled'.
+I also unchecked that option.

 <!--
 #### Make Utility and Makefiles: Multi-File Compiling